AugustUnderground/prehsept/README.md

 `extra-lib-dirs` in `stack.yaml`.

 The `setenv` script can be sourced to export the correct `LD_LIBRARY_PATH`.
-Additionally it export the `DEVICE` variable, supposedly enabling GPU support in Hasktorch (I'm not sure how/if it works).
+Additionally it exports the `DEVICE` variable, supposedly enabling GPU support in Hasktorch (I'm not sure how/if it works).

 ```sh